worldbank/metadata-schemas/README.md

 ```

-## Updating Pydantic definitions and Excel sheets
+## Updating Schemas

+First create a branch from the main branch.

+Then make the change you want to the json schema in the schemas folder.

+Then in pyproject.toml update the version number, changing either the major, minor or patch number as appropriate.

-To update the pydantic schemas so that they match the latest json schemas run
+Next update the pydantic schemas so that they match the latest json schemas by running

     `python pydantic_schemas/generators/generate_pydantic_schemas.py`

-Then to update the Excel sheets run
+Finally update the Excel sheets by running

     `python pydantic_schemas/generators/generate_excel_files.py`

+## Versioning conventions for schemas

+### Major Changes

+- field type changes that break convention and cannot be coerced such as a field moving from string to an array
+- a mandatory field added or optional field changed to mandatory

+### Minor Changes

+- field removed
+- optional field added

+### Patch Changes

+- field type changes that can be coerced such as int to string